clerk/javascript/.changeset/serious-moose-design.md

 "@clerk/clerk-js": patch
 ---

-Add the `render=explicit` parameter to the Turnstile script.
+Add the `?render=explicit` query parameter to the Turnstile script.